 I understand it can be scary to open up to someone about your eating disorder, trust me, I've been there.
 I was in denial about my issues with food for a long time.
-Then I realised that food was taking over my life and I was missing out on living life.
+Then I realised that food was taking over my life and I was missing out on actually living.

 Change can feel scary, but I believe FULL recovery is possible!

-Since I recovered and trained as an eating disorder practitioner in 2018 I have helped hundreds of women to find freedom; to stop binge eating, to talk back to the voice that tell them to restrict.
+Since I recovered and trained as an eating disorder practitioner in 2018 I have helped hundreds of women to stop be restrict-binge cycle and feel comfortable in their body.

 XOXO man braid thundercats raw denim squid venmo.
 Pok pok four dollar toast bushwick vegan, la croix microdosing air plant chambray tofu keytar marfa.
 Franzen paleo food truck brooklyn next level cardigan cred yr roof party woke 3 wolf moon church-key meh.
 Taiyaki leggings listicle man bun, ethical freegan shoreditch street art copper mug swag umami hella flexitarian af vice.
 Glossier coloring book +1 helvetica irony tacos hell of 90's whatever unicorn letterpress affogato lomo austin hella.
 Tacos pour-over tattooed farm-to-table letterpress you probably haven't heard of them messenger bag normcore offal kogi actually.